brandentanga/tastynoodles/README.md

 Nothing goes over my head.
 My reflexes are too fast.
 I would catch it.

 ## How do I eat Tastynoodles?
-If you feel like trying it out, clone this project, create an alias in your bash profile like the following: alias tasty="/pathtowhereeveryouputthings/tastynoodles.rb".
+If you feel like trying it out, grab the latest [release](https://github.com/brandentanga/tastynoodles/releases), or clone this project.
+Then create an alias in your bash profile like the following: alias tasty="/pathtowhereeveryouputthings/tastynoodles.rb".
 Don't forget to source your bash_profile.
 Then you can run the following commands:
 * **tasty start** starts Tastynoodles, runs it as a daemon.
 * **tasty stop** stops/kills Tastynoodles.
 * **tasty who** essentially a ps aux | grep tasty to look at all the tasty processes going on